MUST READ MANUAL

 SIGHT MOUNTING

-Two 5/8 inch spacers (plus screws) are supplied to mount the bow sight as shown.
+Two 5/8 inch spacers (plus screws) are supplied

 OTHER SIGHTS